 Social Media Safety Day Sees Record ‘Les is More’ Turnout

-On Sept.
-4, Mayor Lester Friedman held a special 90-minute event as part of his “Les is More: An Hour with the Mayor” talk series.
-Chaired by Emmy-nominated journalist Jacki Karsh, the event coincided with the city’s “Social Media Safety Day,” and saw three panelists discuss the impact of social media on young people in relation to anxiety, illegal activity, self-harm and cyberbullying, amongst other issues.
-The panel also addressed citywide measures and preventions to help mitigate these impacts.
+On Wednesday 4th September, Mayor Lester Friedman held a special 90-minute event as part of his ‘Les is More: An Hour with the Mayor’ talk series.
+Chaired by Emmy-nominated journalist Jacki Karsh, the event coincided with the City’s ‘Social Media Safety Day,’ and saw three panelists discuss the impact of social media on young people in relation to anxiety, illegal activity, self-harm and cyberbullying, amongst other issues.
+City-wide measures and preventions to help mitigate these impacts were also discussed.

 Dr. Jane Tavyev Asher, a board-certified child neurologist and Director of Child Neurology at Cedars-Sinai Medical Center, kicked things off by explaining the science behind why social media use is such an important issue for children and teenagers.
 “As adolescents, their frontal lobes haven’t finished developing yet which means whatever they are faced with [on social media] is changing the actual formation of the brain,” she said.

-Asher elaborated on how social media has different impacts on young boys and young girls.
-“Girls are creatures of contagion—they’re trying to fit in at this stage of their life.
-So, scrolling through social media and seeing all these people who are older and more famous than them really affects their expectations of what might become of themselves,” she said.
+Dr. Asher elaborated on how social media has different impacts for both young boys and young girls.
+“Girls are creatures of contagion – they’re trying to fit in at this stage of their life.
+So, scrolling through social media and seeing all of these people who are older and more famous than them really affects their expectations of what might become of themselves,” she said.

 The panel also included several poignant contributions from Sam Chapman, CEO of The Parent Collective and a strong advocate for social media safety.
 In 2021, Chapman’s son, Sammy, tragically died after purchasing a fake prescription pill for Xanax on the social media messaging app Snapchat.
 The pill was later found to be laced with fentanyl.
 According to the Organization of Social Media Safety, 24% of young people see illicit drugs advertised on social media.
 This fact, along with his own personal experience, has spurred Chapman to push for the passage of Sammy’s Law (HR5778).
 Sammy’s Law is a federal, nonpartisan legislation that will require all social media platforms to give parents the choice to use third-party safety software, which can protect children from dangers like substance abuse, cyberbullying, suicide and many other issues.